TomasHubelbauer/lyrics/README.md

 - Rewrote to use the Spotify API directly instead of via the Heroku app
 - Upgraded to latest Electron and started using ESM and TLA
 - Implemented a re-authorization flow for obtaining the new token after a 401
+- Switched back to CSS based rendering for the more flexible approach (Not everything is supported vendorless, but it is getting better.)